List of Regular Show characters: Quillgin

 Quillgin (voiced by Thomas Haden Church) is an evil elf who resembles a human being and only appears in the "Regular Show Christmas Special".
 He made a magical present that was so powerful that it can give people anything they want and only lava could destroy it.
 However, as he used dark magic as a key component, it also turns people evil and he got so angry that he tried to use it to end Christmas forever and kill Santa, but it fails when Santa reveals to be wearing a bulletproof vest and steals the present from Quillgin.
 After Santa, the park gang, and the rival park team up, Mordecai and Rigby attempt to destroy the present by throwing it into the East Pines lava pit.
 Quillgin fights Mordecai and Rigby for the present while falling in the volcano and was killed after landing into the lava pit with the magical present.
 The Christmas Special is a parody of The Lord of the Rings, so Quillgin is a parody of Sauron who was originally an elf before his transformation into the Dark Lord.

+Polar Bear

+The Polar Bear (voiced by Fred Tatasciore) is a bear and side boss character who appears in the "Regular Show Christmas Special".
+In the last trial, Skips translates and states that someone must wrestle a bear.
+Being a skilled wrestler, Pops challenges the bear, despite protests from the others.
+Pops is initially overwhelmed by the bear, but he eventually overpowers him and wins.
+The bear is soon after revealed to be a guardian who said they passed the test.
+The bear opens a portal in his stomach to allow the group into the lava pit.